okta-awscli/okta-awscli/README.md

 [default]
 base-url = <your_okta_org>.okta.com

+## These parameters are optional flags to change the default behavior of okta-awscli
+auto-write-profile = True
+# Set the above to "True" if you want to automatically write creds to ~/.aws/credentials.
+Defaults to False.
+check-valid-creds = False
+# Set the above to "False" if you want new credentials everytime you run okta-awscli.
+Defaults to True
+store-role = False
+# Set the above to "False" if you want to be prompted for a role everytime you run okta-awscli rather than having the role selected for you.
+Defaults to True.

 ## The remaining parameters are optional.
 ## You will be prompted for them, if they're not included here.
 username = <your_okta_username>
-factor = <your_preferred_mfa_factor> # Current choices are: GOOGLE or OKTA role = <your_preferred_okta_role> # AWS role name (match one of the options prompted for by "Please select the AWS role" when this parameter is not specified use-alias-profile = True
+factor = <your_preferred_mfa_factor> # Current choices are: GOOGLE or OKTA role = <your_preferred_okta_role> # AWS role name (match one of the options prompted for by "Please select the AWS role" when this parameter is not specified app = <your_prefered_okta_app> # ex. `Amazon Web Services` to automatically select Amazon Web Services
-# Set the above to True if you want to use the AWS account alias as the aws profile name.
-Defaults to False.
-app = <your_prefered_okta_app>
-# ex. `Amazon Web Services` to automatically select Amazon Web Services

 ```

 ## Supported Features